Powered by MOMENTUM MEDIA

 • Delivering improved infrastructure located in Australia including economic resilience and security infrastructure.

-The move to include residential housing comes as part of the National Cabinet's ambition to build 1.2 million new homes over 5 years from 1 July 2024 (a target which has so far been behind schedule).
+The move to include residential housing comes as part of the national cabinet’s ambition to build 1.2 million new homes over five years from 1 July 2024 (a target that has so far been behind schedule).

 “The Australian economy faces major structural shifts including from the global net zero transformation, technological and demographic change, and global fragmentation.